-The consideration in respect of the initial sale is allocated to award credits based on their fair value and is accounted for as a liability in the consolidated balance sheet until the awards are utilized.
-The fair value is determined using estimation techniques that take into account the fair value of the benefits for which the awards could be redeemed and is net of awards credit which are expected to expire (breakage).
+The consideration in respect of the initial sale is allocated to award credits based on their fair value and is accounted for as a liability in the interim consolidated balance sheet until the awards are utilized.
+The fair value is determined using estimation techniques that take into account the fair value of the benefits for which the awards could be redeemed.
 The Group also sells award credits to third parties for use in promotional activities.
 The revenue from such sales is recognized when the awards are ultimately utilized.